formal-verification-research/VMCAI26_Modular_NoC_Artifact/python/README.md

 [psn_results.py](./psn_results.py) shows an example of how we used these libraries to automate the characterization of PSN for the results in this paper.
-Similar methods can be used to automate many SMC runs in the future.
+Similar methods can be used to automate NoC characterization over many parameters.